 By 2025, our customers will be able to choose an all-electric alternative for every model we make.Ola Kallenius, CEO, Daimler AG & Mercedes-Benz

-Mercedes C-Class electric branding
+Mercedes C-Class EV branding

-We don’t know the nomenclature that Daimler plans for mid-size passenger EVs.
-However, expect the possibility of the Mercedes EQC changing into ‘Mercedes EQC SUV’ in the next generation.
-That would make it easy for customers to recognize the positioning of the electric SUV with respect to the EQE SUV and EQS SUV models, and the original free to be capitalized for the pure-electric C-Class.
+The nomenclature that Daimler has in mind for its mid-size electric cars is a secret.
+It’s possible that the Mercedes EQC will change into a Mercedes EQC SUV in the next generation.
+That would make it easy for customers to recognize the positioning of the electric SUV with respect to the EQE SUV and EQS SUV models, and the original can be capitalized for the pure-electric C-Class.

 Following the launch of MMA, the compact electric first architecture in 2024, all new Mercedes-Benz vehicle architectures will be electric only.
 To get specific, in 2025, Mercedes will launch three electric-only architectures.
-MB.EA will cover all medium to large size vehicles in the passenger car line up and will over time replace the rear wheel based architecture (MRA) as well as the first dedicated electric platform (EVA).Britta Seeger, BoM member responsible for Marketing & Sales at Mercedes-Benz
+MB.EA will cover all medium to large size vehicles in the passenger car line up and will over time replace the rear wheel based architecture (MRA) as well as the first dedicated electric platform (EVA).Britta Seeger, BoM member responsible for Marketing & Sales at Mercedes-Benz, in 2021

 Daimler wants to develop a modular battery system that makes batteries almost the same across the range, with cell chemistry and the height, the differentiating characteristics.
-The Mercedes C-Class electric should benefit from the new cell strategy, which sounds similar to Volkswagen Group’s Unified Cell approach.
+The Mercedes C-Class EV should benefit from the new cell strategy, which sounds similar to Volkswagen Group’s Unified Cell approach.
 The company is working on increasing the energy density of cells to 900 Wh/l by using silicon-carbon composite in the anode.
 Right now, it can achieve an energy density of more than 550 Wh/l, which allows a gross energy content of 111 kWh on the EQS.

 The system voltage of the C-Class EV should be around 800 volts, which could enable high performance, shorten charging time, and reduce the weight and installation space of the wiring harness.
 Expect charging rates as high as 350 kW in the top-end model, meaning 0-80% charging as quickly as in around 20 minutes.

-Mercedes C-Class electric alternatives
+Mercedes C-Class EV alternatives